Pharmacology & Experimental Therapeutics

 Evaluation of Student Progress

-The Committee on Graduate Education has established a file in which information such as course grades and progress in meeting Division and Department requirements is recorded.
+The Graduate Education Committee has established a file in which information such as course grades and progress in meeting Division and Department requirements is recorded.
 The files are also used to assist faculty in writing letters of recommendation.
-Faculty are asked to report course grades for their advisees, as well as results of qualifying exams, etc., and to forward copies of correspondence pertaining to their students’ academic status (e.g., petitions, waivers) to the department office for inclusion in their files.
+Faculty provide results of qualifying exams and reports on Dissertation Advisory Committee meetings to the Academic Coordinator for inclusion in student files.
 After each semester, the committee presents a report on the progress of each student at a departmental faculty meeting, and the student will be evaluated with respect to continuation of financial aid and enrollment in the program.
 The committee will also monitor attendance of students at pharmacology seminars and, if necessary, remind the students that their participation at seminars is required.
 Should a student request a leave of absence or an extension of time to finish the degree, the petition must be approved by the Advisor and the Graduate Education Committee before submission to the Division of Graduate Medical Sciences.

 Students enrolled in the PhD program in pharmacology are expected to maintain a GPA of B (3.0) or higher.
 Students who fail to meet this standard will be considered by the Graduate Education Committee for a terminal MA degree only.
 Students will not receive course credit for marks below B–, in accord with standards of the Division of Graduate Medical Sciences.
 For students enrolled in the MA program, petitions for transfer to the PhD program in pharmacology will not be approved by the department unless the student has earned a GPA of B or higher in the first year curriculum.